Shail-Shouryya/Unearthing-the-truth/README.md

 <h1>Project Overview</h1>
 <p>
-The goal of this project was to use knowledge of HTML, CSS, and JavaScript to create a webpage that displays data we iterate through using a JavaScript file and format the HTML in the index.html file using CSS to streamline the formatting.
+The goal of this project was to use knowledge of HTML, CSS, and JavaScript to create a webpage that displays data in a table by taking data initially stored in JSON format (in a .js file) and iterating through the JSON objects using a JavaScript file and creating the the index.html file as the HTML template and using CSS to streamline the formatting process.
 </p>